Wologman/Python_Notes/Tricky Python Structures.md

 #### Using nested inner functions to pass decorator arguments
 [Also see here](https://www.geeksforgeeks.org/decorators-with-parameters-in-python/)
 Suppose we want to make the decorator its self behave in a changable way by using arguments.
 For example, extend the above `do_twice()` decorator to any `@repeat(n_times)`.
-We can do this by wrapping a second function around the decorated function to handle the arguments and create a closure.    -- elaborate on this.
+We can do this by passing arguments to an outer function that encloses and returns the decorator function, creating a closure, so the wrapper function (which takes the decorated function as it's argument) has access to those variables.

 ```python
 def repeat(num_times):